 Birch: Known for enhancing skin health, birch brings a crisp, clean scent to your session.

-You can find detailed guidance on incorporating these oils into your infrared sauna sessions in our article: 'How to Use Aromatherapy in Infrared Saunas'.
+ou can find detailed guidance on incorporating these oils into your infrared sauna sessions in our blogpost: 'How to Use Aromatherapy in Infrared Saunas'.

 Can I put makeup on in an infrared sauna?